-\end{enumerate} \end{mdframed} The specification in \eqref{egpdx} warrants some remarks: \begin{enumerate} \item \textit{The need for a reparametrization}: While it would seem natural to simply index $(\sigma, \xi)$ with a covariate and to proceed as in Sections~\ref{first}--\ref{inference}, similarly to \cite{chavez-demoulin2005} and \cite{cabras2011}, who work in a GPD setting we found that approach to be computationally unstable; in particular, in our case the latter parametrization leads to poor mixing and to small effective sample sizes. \item \textit{Any potencial reparametrization should keep parameters for the bulk and tails separated}: Since we aim to learn which covariates are important for the bulk and tail, any reparametrization to be made should not mix the parameters for the conditional bulk and tails, i.e., we look for reparametrizations of the type
+\end{enumerate} \end{mdframed} The specification in \eqref{egpdx} warrants some remarks: \begin{enumerate} \item \textit{The need for a reparametrization}: While it would seem natural to simply index $(\sigma, \xi)$ with a covariate and to proceed as in Sections~\ref{first}--\ref{inference}, similarly to \cite{chavez-demoulin2005} and \cite{cabras2011}, who work in a GPD setting we found that approach to be computationally unstable; in particular, in our case the latter parametrization leads to poor mixing and to small effective sample sizes. \item \textit{Any {potential} reparametrization should keep parameters for the {lower values} and tails separated}: Since we aim to learn which covariates are important for the {lower values} and tail, any reparametrization to be made should not mix the parameters for the conditional {lower values} and tail, i.e., we look for reparametrizations of the type

-\item \textit{Fisher information}: Parameter orthogonality \citep[][Section~9.2]{young2005} requires the computation of the Fisher information matrix.
-Since the canonical EGPD is a particular case of the so-called Generalized Feller--Pareto distribution \citep{kleiber2003}, with $(a, b, p, q, r) = (1, \sigma / \xi, \kappa, 1, 1 / \xi)$, as
+\item \textit{Fisher information}: Parameter orthogonality \citep[][Section~9.2]{young2005} requires the computation of the Fisher information matrix. {The} canonical EGPD is a particular case of the so-called {generalized} Feller--Pareto distribution \citep{kleiber2003}, with $(a, b, p, q, r) = (1, \sigma / \xi, \kappa, 1, 1 / \xi)$, as

 where $B(p, q) = \int_0^1 t^{p - 1} (1 - t)^{q - 1} \, \dif t$, the entries of the Fisher information matrix follow from \citet[][Section~3]{mahmoud2015}; yet the matrix is rather intricate and thus we decided to look for a more sensible way to proceed than attempting to achieve parameter orthogonality. \end{enumerate} The reparametrization $(\sigma, \xi) \mapsto (\sigma(1 + \xi), \xi)$ is orthogonal for the case of the GPD {for $\xi > - 1 / 2$} \citep{chavez-demoulin2005}, but it is only approximately orthogonal for the EGPD in a neighborhood of $\kappa = 1$.
-Heuristically, this can be seen by contrasting the likelihood of the canonical EGPD ($l$) with that of the GPD ($l^*$); to streamline the argument, we concentrate on the single observation case $(y)$ but the derivations below hold more generally.
+Heuristically, this can be seen by contrasting the likelihood of the canonical EGPD ($l$) with that of the GPD ($l^*$); to streamline the argument, we concentrate on the single observation case $(y)$ but the derivations below {holds} more generally.
 The starting point is that